 Dynamic render in PWA SEO

-Bearing in mind the above, when building a PWA, developers must be especially cautious regarding the Web Apps SEO issues.
-In order to harness the full SEO benefits of Progressive Web Apps, there are certain steps to follow.
+Bearing in mind the above, developers must be especially cautious regarding the Web Apps SEO issues when building a PWA.
+To harness the full SEO benefits of Progressive Web Apps, there are certain steps to follow.

 The ultimate PWA SEO checklist